theoryno3/css-html-js-minify/README.md

 optional arguments:
-  -h, --help       show this help message and exit --version        show program's version number and exit --wrap           Wrap output to ~80 chars per line, CSS only.
+  -h, --help       show this help message and exit --version        show programs version number and exit --wrap           Wrap output to ~80 chars per line, CSS only.
   --prefix PREFIX  Prefix string to prepend on output filenames.
   --timestamp      Add a Time Stamp on all CSS/JS output files.